 To wash your hands properly.
 Below are some tips on washing your hands correctly:

-- wet your hands and rub together well to build up a good lather with soap as the suds help to carry the bugs away.
+- wet your hands and rub together well to build up a good lather with soap as the suds help to carry the bugs away (you can turn the tap off while lathering up if you want to save water).
 Do this for at least 20 seconds and don’t forget to wash between your fingers and under your nails.
 You might have to use a nail brush

 - rinse well under running water to remove the bugs from your hands

 - dry your hands thoroughly on a clean towel for at least 20 seconds.
 Touching surfaces with moist hands encourages bugs to spread from the surface to your hands.

 You can time 20 seconds by singing ‘happy birthday to you’ this is also a good way to encourage your children to wash their hands for the correct period.

 Always wash and dry your hands: